aershov24/c-sharp-interview-questions/README.md

 * Classes are usually used for large amounts of data.
 * Classes can be inherited to other class.
 * A class can be abstract type.
-* We can't use an object of a class with using new keyword.
+* We can't use an object of a class without using new keyword.
 * We can create a default constructor.

 🔗 **Source:** [c-sharpcorner.com](https://www.c-sharpcorner.com/UploadFile/8ef97c/C-Sharp-net-interview-questions-and-answers/)